vinodkd/jmx.js/docs/devguide.md

 * Type-specific event handlers - the `xxxChanged()` functions.
 These are pretty straightforward: they convert the control's value into something that can be used to update the model with.
 * Generic Model update function: this is the `updateModel()` function.
 * The editor framework: Represented by the `EDITORS` global array, this allows for a flexible addition of types.
-The framework allows for a context-sensitive editor to be loaded when the user chooses a particular control, although no such handler is currently implemented.
+The currently supported types are "string", "boolean", "number", "time" and "xml"; and takes two event handlers for each type: `onfocus` and `onchange`.
+The former allows for a context-sensitive editor to be loaded when the user chooses a particular control, although no such handler is currently implemented.
 Date pickers and File Choosers are the typical use case for this capability.
+The latter is implemented and calls the generic updater.

 ### Saving a JMX File